 What does Uber offer?

-The main reason Uber became the success was that they offered services that no other company in the transportation industry was offering.
+The main reason Uber became successful was that they offered services that no other company in the transportation industry was offering.
 But it doesn’t matter what industry is Uber in if the services are customer oriented they will reach the top.

-Uber offers some unique features to the riders as well as the drivers:
+Uber driver business plan offers some unique features to the riders as well as the drivers:

-- A user can book cab with just one tap on the Uber app.
+- A user can book a cab with just one tap on the Uber app.

 - The drivers have the choice to accept or reject the ride.